lhmygis/dP2L-models-for-CAMELS-learning/README.md

 # dP2L-models-for-CAMELS-learning：
 dP2L was developed by Heng Li, Chunxiao Zhang* and others from China University of Geosciences (Beijing) for rainfall-runoff learning in large sample basins.
-The related manuscript "***A Differentiability‌-based Processes and Parameters Learning Hydrologic Model for Advancing Runoff Prediction and Process Understanding***" is currently under peer review in *Journal of Hydrology*.
+The related manuscript "***A Differentiability‌-based Processes and Parameters Learning Hydrologic Model for Advancing Runoff Prediction and Process Understanding***" has been conditionally accepted (minor revisions) by the *Journal of Hydrology*.
 ![image](images/dP2L_model.png)

 # Model dependency library：